rogsme/yams.media/content/advanced/vpn.md

 - [WeVPN](https://github.com/qdm12/gluetun/wiki/WeVPN)
 - [Windscribe](https://github.com/qdm12/gluetun/wiki/Windscribe)

-You can also set a [custom VPN provider](https://github.com/qdm12/gluetun/wiki/Custom-provider), but **this is not officially supported for YAMS.
+You can also set up a [custom VPN provider](https://github.com/qdm12/gluetun/wiki/Custom-provider), but **this is not officially supported for YAMS.
 You are on your own here.**

 ## Manual configuration